dougbtv/cll-preprocess/README.md

 Try it with the included cll file.

-    ./compile.sh pyramid.cll
+    ./compile.sh example.cll

 ----
 **Setup**

-You just have to init the submodules to
+You just have to init the submodules, and update, which will clone the other projects.

-    [user@host]$ git submodule init
+    [user@host dir]$ git submodule init
+    [user@host dir]$ git submodule update

 ---
 **To Do**

 - Add `/* block style */` comments
-- Add in-line comments (note yet supported) e.g. `if condition: // comment here`
+- Add in-line comments (not yet supported) e.g. `if condition: // comment here`

 ---